Quark Announces The Launch of Its First to Market Innovation - BuubiBottle Smart Portable Milk Warmer

 /EIN News/ -- Vancouver, Canada, Dec.
 07, 2022 (GLOBE NEWSWIRE) -- Today, Quark introduces the BuubiBottle Smart Portable Milk Warmer, the most advanced portable baby milk warmer available.
 The first of its kind, Quark’s Smart Portable Milk Warmer revolutionizes the way active families heat milk or water for formula on the go.

 “With proven product-market fit, our Smart Portable Milk Warmer enables parents to take the guesswork out of preparing bottles on-the-go,” said Garett Senez, Partner and CEO at Quark.
-“Finally, parents who formula feed can say goodbye to their clunky flask full of hot water and warm liquids to an ideal temperature in minutes, without a power outlet.
+“Finally, formula-feeding parents can say goodbye to their clunky flask full of hot water and warm liquids to an ideal temperature in minutes, without a power outlet.
 You can say goodbye to the wrist test.”

 The milk warmer’s state-of-the-art dedicated PID temperature control processor saves energy and prevents overheating by precisely warming liquids and constantly monitoring fluctuations to maintain your selected temperature.